MarketSquare/robotframework-robocop/docs/external_rules.rst

     robocop --ext-rules RobocopRules.submodule .

-:code:`rules` dictionary should be available at the same level as checker that is using it.
+``rules`` dictionary should be available at the same level as checker that is using it.
 It could be either defined or imported from other files.

 Rules disabled by default